 New York Consumer Protection

-NY GBL §§ 349, 350 • NY CPLR §§ 214-i, 213(2) • NY Exec.
-Law Art.
-23-ANew York's state-law overlay to federal consumer protection: deceptive acts and practices under General Business Law 349, false advertising under Section 350, the Consumer Credit Fairness Act limiting consumer debt lawsuits, Executive Law Article 23-A on the employment use of criminal history, and the Clean Slate Act's automatic sealing of eligible records.
+NY GBL §§ 349, 350 • NY CPLR §§ 214-i, 213(2) • N.Y.
+Correction Law Art.
+23-ANew York's state-law overlay to federal consumer protection: deceptive acts and practices under General Business Law 349, false advertising under Section 350, the Consumer Credit Fairness Act limiting consumer debt lawsuits, Correction Law Article 23-A on the employment use of criminal history, and the Clean Slate Act's automatic sealing of eligible records.

 What It Covers